Joel Joffe

 The Joffe Charitable Trust was founded in 1968 by Joel and Vanetta Joffe.

-Joel was a remarkable man who dedicated his life to helping others.
-As a young South African lawyer, Joel represented Nelson Mandela and 12 other defendants in the Rivonia Trial in 1963/4.
-He worked closely with Bram Fischer and the legal team, as “the general behind the scenes”, as Mandela put it.
+Joel was a remarkable man who dedicated his life to the cause of justice and helping others.
+As a young South African lawyer, Joel chose to represent Nelson Mandela and nine other defendants in the historic Rivonia Trial in 1963/4.
+This experience changed Joel’s life, working with the two people who became his heroes: Nelson Mandela and Bram Fischer.

-Mandela went on to write “We have come to admire and respect this quiet, courageous man, whose devotion to the cause of the cause of justice has been .. in the very highest tradition of his calling.”
-In the years that followed, many others would come to agree.
+About Joel: “We have come to admire and respect this quiet, courageous man, whose devotion to the cause of justice has been .. in the very highest tradition of his calling.”

 In 1965, Joel moved to the UK and then co-founded Hambro Life Assurance, which became Allied Dunbar and then part of Zurich.
 In the following 50 years, Joel was highly influential in the British charity sector.